 Landowner’s Responsibility to Warn

 Landlords, their managing agents, snow removal contractors, and maintenance crews have a responsibility not to create dangerous conditions.
 Sometimes, the creation of a hazard is unavoidable where there is ongoing construction or when floors need to be mopped.
 In those circumstances, those who create the condition and those who control the premises have a responsibility to warn people about the hazard.
 This includes warning cones, signs, caution tape, et cetera.
 The warning must be adequate to notify an unexpecting pedestrian that there is a dangerous condition in their path.
-If the landowner did not warn of the hazard, you may be eligible for compensation and you should contact a Westchester trip/slip and fall lawyer.
+Contact experienced local accident attorneys Tomkiel & Tomkiel for a free consultation to learn more about what types of defects require warnings.

 Building Owner’s Responsibility to Inspect

-It is negligent to allow a dangerous condition to exist on the property for an unreasonable amount of time without discovering and repairing it.
-In Westchester, commercial landlords and managing companies have a responsibility to perform routine inspections of the property, especially in common areas such as hallways and entranceways where people are expected to pass.
+It is negligent to allow a dangerous condition to exist for an unreasonable amount of time without repairing it.
+In New York, Westchester and the Bronx, commercial landlords and managing companies have a responsibility to perform routine inspections of the property, especially in common areas such as hallways and entranceways where people are expected to pass.

-You Must Act Quickly to Find a Qualified Westchester Slip and Fall Attorney to Help Protect Evidence and Establish the Claim
+You Must Act Quickly.
+Our Experienced Local Accident Attorneys Will Help Protect Evidence and Establish the Claim